-It is an employer’s responsibility to make all staff aware of the Material Safety Data Sheet (MSDS) for any hazardous substance that they either handle, store or dispose of.
-The information on the MSDS will help protect them and the environment.
-If your business makes or supplies potentially hazardous substances you must record this on an MSDS.
+It is an employer’s responsibility to make all employees aware of the Material Safety Data Sheet (MSDS) for any hazardous substances that they handle, store or dispose of.
+The information in an MSDS will help to protect everyone in the workplace, by avoiding causing damage to their work environment.
+If your business makes or supplies potentially hazardous substances, you must record these substances on an MSDS.

-Under the Control of Substances Hazardous to Health Regulations (COSHH), an employer must control exposure to dangerous substances in order to reduce the risk to the health of employees.
+Under the Control of Substances Hazardous to Health Regulations (COSHH), an employer must control their employee’s exposure to hazardous substances as much as possible to reduce the health risk to employees.

-There are a growing number of industries either using dangerous chemicals or actually manufacturing them.
-Because of this, it is inevitable that injuries will sometimes occur.
-Employers are responsible for the health and well-being of their workforce and, as a result, must do their utmost to try to safeguard their safety.
+Many industries use chemicals, to manufacture, test, or produce.
+Due to this, it is inevitable that injuries will sometimes occur.
+Employees are responsible for the health and well-being of their workforce and as a result, they must do their utmost to try to safeguard their safety.
 For example, they must carry out risk assessments and take reasonable precautions.
-There are stringent laws governing the use and manufacture of chemicals in the workplace.
+There are stringent laws governing the use and manufacture of chemicals in the workplace. [br]

-Sadly, not all are as lucky.
-In 2007, an accident involving the release of hexamethylenediamine in a Teesside chemical plant saw 37 workers suffer serious burns, breathing difficulties and skin irritation.
-It’s probably that these people may be looking to make work injury compensation claims.
+However, many leaks can sadly cause illness, injury and even death.
+For example, a 2007 accident involving the release of hexamethylenediamine in a Teesside chemical plant saw 37 workers suffer serious burns, breathing difficulties and skin irritation.
+In these sorts of cases, employees may want to make a work injury compensation claim.